teambit/docs/docs/main-concepts/13-workspace-ui.md

 title: Workspace UI
 ---

-The workspace UI displays all components tracked in the Bit workspace.
+The workspace UI displays all components tracked by the Bit workspace.
 It is a development tool that enables you to examine your components in different contexts and variations.

 There's much overlap between the local workspace UI and the remotely-hosted ['Scope UI'](#), as they both present components, documentation and compositions, however, they do not share a purpose.
 The former is a "component workshop", a platform to write component-first code, while the latter serves as a component gallery.